167th Airlift Wing Airman Spotlight March 2024

-U.S. Air Force Tech.
+Tech.
 Sgt.
 Chris Conner is a crew chief for the 167th Aircraft Maintenance Squadron, he is also the 167th Airlift Wing Airman Spotlight for March 2024.

-(U.S. Air National Guard photo by Senior Master Sgt.
-Emily Beightol-Deyerle)
+As a crew chief, he is responsible for the maintenance and repair of the wing’s C-17 Globemaster III aircraft.
+Crew chiefs oversee pre-flight and post-flight inspections, troubleshoot any issues, and perform necessary repairs to ensure aircraft are ready to fly.
+They also manage the maintenance schedule and ensure that all necessary parts and equipment are available.
+Conner, currently works in support equipment, ensuring other aircraft maintainers have the tools and equipment needed to service the unit’s aircraft.

+He recently stepped up as the temporary work leader to fill in for another crew chief for three months.

 |Date Taken: